AndyD87/CcSync/README.md

 One way to build on Linux is to use building scripts under Tools:

     cd Tools
-    build.sh # change to "builDebug.sh" if debug is requried
+    sh build.sh # change to "builDebug.sh" if debug is requried cd ..\Solution
-    cd ..\Solution

 Second way is to build on commandline, without build script.